Skip to main content

 • Strengthen the impact investing ecosystem, improve overall frameworks, and promote quality impact management practices to enhance impact investment flows.

-Under this second call for proposals, with support from Convergence, the Initiative will award grant funding for feasibility studies, proof of concept activities and expansion of existing solutions.
-Proposed solutions should target one or more of SDG 5 (Gender Equality), SDG 14 (Life Below Water), and SDG 15 (Life on Land).
+Under this third call for proposals, with support from Convergence, the Initiative will award grant funding for feasibility studies, proof of concept activities and expansion of existing solutions.
+Proposed solutions should target one or more of SDG 3 (Good Health & Well-Being), SDG 13 (Climate Action) and SDG 16 (Peace, Justice and Strong Institutions).
+Convergence supports the Initiative in the pre-selection of applications and the engagement with the applicants during the selection process.

 Key highlights of the call for proposals

-• Application period & available funding: Concept notes will be accepted and reviewed on an ongoing basis until May 8, 2023.
-Full proposals (invite-only) will be due on June 18, 2023.
-Up to USD 2 million in total will be awarded to support 5-8 solutions.
-Finalists are expected to be announced at Building Bridges in October 2023.
-Winners are expected to be finalized and announced by the end of 2023.
+• Application period & available funding: Concept notes will be accepted until March 15, 2024.
+Full proposals (invite-only) will be due on April 22, 2024.
+Up to USD 2 million in total will be awarded to support up to 5 solutions.
+Winners are expected to be finalized and announced by early September 2024.

 • Funding types: Both grants and conditionally repayable grants will be awarded to support the design, launch or scaling of solutions.
 Conditionally repayable grants and their repayment terms will be considered for Proof of Concept and Expansion applications on a case-by-case basis.
 Repayment is expected only if the solution successfully launches and meets key milestones such as financial close.
 See “Which type of grant should I apply for?” for additional details.

-• Thematic focus: This second call for proposals is seeking solutions targeting any one of the below SDGs.
+• Thematic focus: This third call for proposals is seeking solutions targeting any one of the below SDGs.
 No preference will be given to solutions that target multiple SDGs.

-• Solutions can target any areas aligned with SDG 14, including:
+• Solutions can target any areas aligned with SDG 13, including but not limited to:

-• Solutions can target any areas aligned with SDG 15, including:
+• Solutions can target any areas aligned with SDG 16, including but not limited to:

 • Developing country applicants and partnerships: We highly encourage applications that fall into any of these categories: